 - Tally it on your food journal or planner.
 I did this religiously for a while when I first started on my weight loss journey, I kept a food journal on my fridge with the calorie count and at the top I tallied how many glasses of water.
 It actually kept me from snacking too, I would see the food journal and instead of grabbing a snack I would tally my water, pour myself a glass and walk away.

-- Add fruit to your water, I have a number of Fruit Infused Detox Waters you can check out or create your own.
+- Add fruit to your water, I have a number of fruit infused water recipes you can check out or create your own.
 Using frozen fruit is more fun and delicious than ice cubes.
 I have a friend who loves the berry mix in the frozen fruit section, she adds it to her water.

-How Much Water is Too Much – Water Intoxication
+Water Intoxication – How Much Water is Too Much?

-Experts say it would take drinking “gallons and gallons” of water in a very short time to cause water intoxication.
-They advise to only drink as much as you can sweat out, and always drink only as much as your kidneys can process.
+Experts say it would take drinking “gallons and gallons” of water in a very short time to cause water poisoning.
+The expert opinion on how much water to drink a day is to only drink as much as you can sweat out, and always drink only as much as your kidneys can process.
 If your urine is almost clear you should cut back on the amount of water you’re drinking.
 Listen to your body and don’t drink more than you feel comfortable.